theta360developers/plugin-guide/docs/workflow.md

 ## Using Vysor From Linux or Other OS

-I've found the easiest way to Vysor on Linux is to use the Chrome Extension in Chrome on Linux.
+I've found the easiest way to Vysor on Linux is to use the [Vysor Chrome Extension](https://chrome.google.com/webstore/detail/vysor/gidgenkbbabolejbgbpnhbimgjbffefm?authuser=1) in the Chrome web browser on Linux.

 ![Vysor Extension](img/workflow/vysor/vysor-in-chrome.png)